 What can history teach us?
 We know, of course, that history doesn’t repeat itself, at least never exactly.
 But some, perhaps nearly all, of the most successful leaders of the past were ardent students of history.
 Surely, they learned something from their predecessors, if only how to make their own mistakes that would be different from those of earlier generations.
 And we can learn, too. by reading nonfiction books about history, we can better understand who we are and how the world came to be the way it is now.
 Isn’t that enough?

 The books that I’ve listed here do not include My 10 favorite books about business history.
-Nor do they include those featured in Science explained in 10 excellent popular books or the Great biographies I’ve reviewed: my 10 favorites.
+Nor do they include those featured in Science explained in 10 excellent popular books or the 10 great biographies.
 Many of those biographies might also be classified as history, as they cast light on the times in which their subjects lived.
 But I’m omitting books in all these other categories to avoid duplication.

 The list below begins with my 20 favorite nonfiction books about history (excluding biographies).
 Following several lists defined (often arbitrarily) by category that include more than 100 good nonfiction books about history.
 (If I review a book, it almost always means I read and enjoyed the book.
 I drop those that disappoint me.)
 Within each of the several lists, titles are all arranged in alphabetical order by the authors’ last names.
 Each is followed by a linked title to my review.